gurditsingh/hydeout/_posts/test.md

  - if you want to add an element, you calculate all the k hashes of this value and set the corresponding bits to 1
  - To test whether it is in the set, feed it to each of the  _k_  hash functions to get  _k_  array positions
 -   If any of the bits at these positions is 0, the element is definitely not in the set
--   if it were, then all the bits would have been set to 1 when it was inserted.
+-   if , then all the bits would have been set to 1 when it was inserted.
 If all are 1, then either the element is in the set, or the bits have by chance been set to 1 during the insertion of other elements.
 -   **Remember: I said that the bits have by chance been set to 1 during the insertion of other elements, that's y there is confusion**